gummyworm/monster/docs/monitor.md

 ### ACTIVATION

-The monitor is activated with the `C= + T` key combination.
+The monitor is activated with the `C= + M` key combination.
 It can be activated from the editor both during and not during a debug session.
 When activated while debugging, a number of additional commands related to the state of the debugged program become available.